ppernot/ReactorUI/docs/3-run.md

     + if set to 0, only the nominal run is performed.

-    + for positive numbers, an additional control appears, asking if one wishes to append thos runs to the exisiting ones.
+    + for positive numbers, an additional control appears, asking if one wishes to append those runs to the exisiting ones.
 In this case, the sample numbers will be chosen accordingly, to avoid double runs with the same sample...